-NordVPN is a somewhat cheaper alternative to ExpressVPN that doesn’t skimp on features.
+NordVPN — a great VPN for hackers — is a somewhat cheaper alternative to ExpressVPN that doesn’t skimp on features.
 It’s not as fast, nor does it have ExpressVPN’s server spread (NordVPN is in 60 countries), but it more than holds its own, especially when it comes to security features.
 (See how they compare in our ExpressVPN vs NordVPN comparison.)

 You get features like AES-256 encryption and an automatic kill switch, dedicated IP addresses, DNS leak protection, a dark web monitor and double VPN servers.
 NordVPN also does a great job of unblocking streaming sites like Netflix, Hulu, BBC iPlayer and Amazon Prime Video.
-It also sits as the best VPN for torrenting.
+It also sits as one of the best VPNs for torrenting.

 Ward Off Malware and Phishing Attacks With Threat Protection

 One of the dangers of browsing on public WiFi is that you might be exposed to all kinds of malware and phishing attacks.
 NordVPN’s threat protection feature helps you spot malware-ridden websites and files, and it fends off annoying ads.
 The good news is that threat protection is still active even when you’re not connected to a VPN server.

 NordVPN’s monthly plan is almost as expensive as ExpressVPN’s.
 However, you can bring down the rates significantly with the one-year plan.
 For best value, we recommend the two-year plan.
 The good thing is that there’s a 30-day money-back guarantee in case you don’t like it.
 Learn more in our NordVPN review.